Your preferences have been updated.

 The Natural Bridge area boosts a souvenir shop and snack bar with refreshments in a replica cunucu house.

-Other gorgeous natural bridges can be found in the southern part of the island in the Seroe Colorado area (towards Baby Beach), at Wariruri Beach on the north shore and near Black Stone Beach where you’ll find a unique tripod bridge.
+Other gorgeous natural bridges can be found in the southern part of the island in the Seroe Colorado area (towards Baby Beach) and near Black Stone Beach where you’ll find a unique tripod bridge.